Palette-Labs-Inc/registry/rfcs/00003-identity-contracts.md

 - **Last supportd:** 03-30-2024

 ## Abstract
-This RFC proposes a self-sovereign identity and data portability framework for decentralized commercial networks using WebAuthn, personal data repositories, and global decentralized identities for a distributed network of agents on either side of a two-sided commercial transaction.
+This RFC proposes a self-sovereign identity framework for decentralized commercial networks and identity primitives for a distributed network of agents on either side of a two-sided commercial transaction.

+## Motivation
+The motiviation for a decentralized identity standard is to shift control back to the users within the network.

 ## Introduction
-In centralized networks, central servers own a users identity and, as such, their relationship to the network.
-As the network grows, and power accumulates to central authorities, platforms begin to extract from stakeholders - usually through increasingly high take rates in commercial settings.

-To prevent such undesirable dynamics, we develop structures for a [self-authenticating](https://en.wiktionary.org/wiki/self-authenticating) protocol.
-Our design grants users the ability to "switch" between managed-hosts (nodes), grant permissions to nodes, and revoke authorizations from nodes, shifting control to individual agents within the network.
-Therefore, the rent that any infrastructure provider might charge to an agent in the network will fall to it's market clearing price.
-As such, most of the value created by the network will accrue to the edges, maximally benefiting the networks participants as the network matures.

-[Our design](./00001-lifecycle-apis.md) supports an interoperable network of independently hosted `Provider Supporting Nodes` and `Buyer Supporting Nodes` that are responsible for onboarding participants on either side of the network, storing their data, and relaying transaction `messages` to other nodes in the network.
-We are not strictly a p2p network; we assume webservers are necessary for performing computational tasks for filtering information and providing app views.
-We also assume that most users will not want to host their infrastructure, although this is entirely possible within the standard.

-## Motivation
 The proposed solution aims to achieve the following:

 - **ID provisioning** Users should be able to create global IDs which are stable across services.
 These IDs should rarely change to ensure that links to their data are stable.